Avive College Scholarship

 Given that our origins stem from the founders’ time and experiences in college, it’s only natural that we’re incredibly strong advocates of the innovative ideas fostered by higher education.
 Just as the Massachusetts Institute of Technology (MIT) and UCLA gave our founders the support required to embark on a journey to build the industry’s most accessible AED on the planet, we too hope to contribute to the education of tomorrow’s next big idea!

-Congratulations to our Winter 2019 winner, Guila Ribeiro!
+Congratulations to our Fall 2020 winner, Connor Smith!

-Applications for our Fall scholarship are due June 30th, 2020.
+Applications for our Winter scholarship are due November 30th, 2020.

 Sudden Cardiac Arrest (SCA) takes more lives each year than AIDS, some common cancers such as breast and lung, car accidents, house fires, and gunshot wounds – COMBINED!
 SCA affects all ages, races, and genders.
 Yet, unlike other injuries and illnesses, there’s a therapy that can save the majority of SCA victims – early defibrillation with an AED!